Back to guidesFuneral costs and pricing

 7 hidden funeral costs and pricing traps to avoid in Australia

-Funerals Direct editorial teamUpdated 20 May 202612 min read
+Funerals Direct editorial teamUpdated 20 May 202611 min read

 Most people organise a funeral once or twice in their lifetime.
 They are grieving, time-pressured, and making financial decisions about an industry they have never dealt with before.
 That combination creates fertile ground for unexpected costs.

 Every price here is a base advertised package price unless labelled otherwise.
+Named-provider figures are drawn from publicly available and published provider pricing reviewed in June 2026; they are indicative, change over time, and vary by branch.
+This is general information, not advice.
 Always request an itemised quote before signing anything.

-1. The professional service fee black hole
+1. The professional service fee with little detail

 At the budget end, this fee sits under $1,000.
-At the premium corporate end, it can exceed $5,000 for an identical physical service.
+At the premium end, it can exceed $5,000 for an identical physical service.

 How to protect yourself: Ask for a strict, line-by-line itemised breakdown of what the professional fee covers.
 If a provider cannot or will not explain where that money goes, that tells you something.